Yonle/openradio/README.md

 // End the song.
 player.stream.end();
 ```

+## `player.header`
+A buffer of audio header that used to reveal radio audio information such as bitrate, samplerate, and etc so some audio player can understand what & how to do their job quickly.
+Returns `Buffer`.

 ### `player.on`
 Some event listener for player. [`ReadableStream`](https://nodejs.org/api/stream.html#stream_class_stream_readable) event is also emitted here.
   - `finish` event returns nothing when radio player finished playing a song.